 - Overview: why the family law client is unique

-- Opening the family law file: sample lawyer’s initial interview notes
+- Opening family law files

 - The Divorce Act: grounds for divorce, bars to divorce, forms of divorce (undefended, joint, defended), jurisdiction